Explore the charming port city of Gdańsk, where colorful streets, maritime history, and Polish culture blend beautifully by the Baltic Sea.

 Gdańsk is more than just a coastal city—it is a story of survival, resilience, and beauty.
 Whether you are into history, architecture, food, or scenic walks by the sea, this Polish port city will capture your heart with every step.

-Follow Finance (Azad Architects, Barnala) for practical tips from an architect, blogger, technical expert, and financer's lens.
+Follow AZAD Search for practical tips from an architect, blogger, technical expert, and financer's lens.